-In June 2022, Asylum Commission rendered one of the most contentions decisions related to an already outlined case of woman from Iran who opposes strict Sharia rules on hijab and in general on practices which severely undermine women's rights.627 This further corroborates negative practice when it comes to SGBV applicants claiming asylum in Serbia and clearly indicates that lack of the second instance authority to establish the corrective influence of the Asylum Office.628
+In June 2022, the Asylum Commission issued one of its most contentious decisions in the case, already mentioned above, of woman from Iran who opposes strict Sharia rules on hijab and in general on practices which severely undermine women's rights.
+This decision further corroborates the existence of a negative practice towards SGBV applicants claiming asylum in Serbia and clearly indicates that lack of the second instance authority to establish the corrective influence of the Asylum Office.
+The case was referred back to the Asylum Commission due to procedural reasons by the Administrative Court, but the Asylum Commission rejected applicant's appeal again.